SOURABH358/100_projects.github.io/README.md

 |   [Project-2](#project-2)   |   [demo](https://sourabh358.github.io/100_projects.github.io/project-2/grocery.html)    |Responsive grocery list|

 ## Project-1
+>Food Menu Filter

+In this project We have a food menu filter that allows the user to filter food menu according to their preferences.

+- **Tools Used**
+    - HTML
+    - CSS
+    - JAVASCRIPT

 You can check the code for the [project](/project-1) in my repo. **Here you can check the live working [demo](https://sourabh358.github.io/100_projects.github.io/project-1/index2.html)**

 ## Project-2
 >Grocery Bud